NathanChen198/streamlit-ldap-authenticator/README.md

 [![GitHub issues][issue_badge]][issue_link]
 [![GitHub pull requests][pull_badge]][pull_link]

-A fast and easy way to handle the user authentication using ldap3 in your Streamlit apps.
+A fast and easy way to handle the user authentication using ldap in your Streamlit apps.

 ## What is Streamlit LDAP Authenticator?
 `streamlit-ldap-authenticator` let you add login form and execute authentication before execute your streamlit page app.